lunodesouza/cash-flow-service/README.md

 # cash-flow-service
-Proof of concept of a cash flow service
+Cash Flow Service is a proof of concept service that allows users to manage their financial transactions and view a daily summary of their revenues and expenses.

-using: Java 17, Spring Boot 3, flyway, h2 database, Swagger
+The service is built in Java 17 and Spring Boot 3, and uses Flyway to manage database migrations and H2 to store data.
+Swagger is used to document the service's API.
 <table>
   <tr>
     <td>